fortunejs/fortune/README.md

 ## Key Features

 - Define record types and get CRUD + hypermedia for free.
-- Provide an adapter for data storage, allowing data to be backed by anything from text files to distributed databases.
-- Handle I/O via a standard serializer interface, be agnostic about implementation.
+- Provide abstract base classes for data storage and serialization.
 - Map to a stateless protocol (typically HTTP), with events as side effects.
+- Run in a browser as a client-side store.

 ## Example